yonibartal1/LWA-/README.md

 # LWA Channel Response and Angle Estimation Simulation

 This repository contains Python code to simulate and analyze the performance of Leaky-Wave Antenna (LWA) channel responses for angle estimation.
-The simulations include both one-angle and two-angle estimation scenarios using various methods, such as grid search, inner product matching, and ULA beamforming.
+The simulations include both one-angle and two-angle estimation scenarios using various methods, such as grid search, LWA Beamforming, and ULA beamforming.
 In addition, the code computes performance metrics like RMSE and the Cramér-Rao Bound (CRB) using both finite difference and analytic derivative approaches.

 ## Overview